A Day in Annapolis: Boats, Bites, and Bay Views

 Near Leo, the Sailor Oyster Bar has warm and friendly staff, a wide selection of oysters, caviar that’s (relatively) reasonably priced and delightful crudos, such as the escolar crudo shown below.

-More eating options just over a small bridge from downtown (near the Annapolis Waterfront Hotel) that we’ve enjoyed and will have pictures of soon:
+More eating options just over a small bridge from downtown (near the Annapolis Waterfront Hotel) into Eastport, home to a marina, plenty of shops, and several additional dining options.

 Things to do